Ride-the-Lightning-Metallica/PyDinoGame/README.md

 # PyDinoGame
-Clone of the game from Googlea
+Clone of the game from Google